hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 `TORII:STATUS_URL` and the `PUBLIC_KEY` configuration options to align with their `docker-compose.yml` counterparts.

-Be mindful not to mix up which address goes which, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.
+Be mindful not to mix up which address goes where, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.

-Then in each of the new folders (with the exception of `peer0`) run:
+Then, in each of the new folders (with the exception of `peer0`) run:

 ```bash
 iroha